hekredmoone9/cepheid-warp-mapper/README.md

 6. Address any review comments.
 7. Once approved, the PR can be merged into `main`.

 Refer to the GitHub Issues for specific tasks and assignments.
+In the meantime, see [TASKS.md](TASKS.md) for a detailed breakdown of the tasks.